REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 • registration

-• Azure AD assigns a unique Application ID to your application.
+• Microsoft Entra ID (Previously known as Azure AD) assigns a unique Application ID to your application.
 Copy Application ID and the Directory ID , this will be your Client ID and Tenent ID.

 • AzureAD as OAuth Provider